 Also, what is important to me is the love story, even if it’s a strange love story.
 They are clashing with each other, but at the same time, they are living something sentimental together.
 Jesse [Diane Kruger’s character], she’s also a prisoner, in this golden prison.
 She’s also suffering in this world, and that’s why they fit together.

-The central love story between Matthias Schoenaerts and Diane Kruger
+How Alice Winocour conceived the central love story between Matthias Schoenaerts and Diane Kruger in Disorder

 7R: I really liked the way that love story played out.
 It slowly develops as attraction and flirtation, but very muted.
 How did you think about how to create that sense of their interest but without falling into cliche?